 Filling out online surveys may be tedious, but it can often be rewarding.
 Surveys are a great way of earning a few pounds whenever you have a spare moment.
-There are plenty of website that give you points for completing surveys, and you can exchange these for vouchers or cash.
+There are plenty of websites that give you points for completing surveys, and you can exchange these for vouchers or cash.
 I personally like Inbox Pounds and Swagbucks.
-Doing lots of surveys is time-consuming and repetitive, so both websites offer other ways of earning money, including playing games, searching the web, and watching videos.
+Admittedly, doing lots of surveys is time-consuming and repetitive, so both websites offer other ways of earning money, for example playing games, searching the web, and watching videos.

 Trading requires a lot of patience and determination, but you can earn hundreds if you keep at it – just like my friend.
 It’s also much quicker than things like doing surveys and writing articles.
 However, trading can be risky, so don’t invest any money into it that you can’t afford to lose.
 Check out Plus500 or eToro.

 Fancy being the next Victoria Magrath or Anna Gardner?
 Why not set up your own blog?
 (I’m sure that if you’re reading my post, you probably have a blog already!)
 You can write about pretty much anything, not just fashion and make-up, and make a bit of cash too.
 If you have a reasonable number of readers, you can sign up to Google AdSense, which pays you when people click on the ads on your blog.
 Occasionally, you might be offered a sponsored post, but these are rare and sometimes only available to the owners of self-hosted blogs.
 Hannah Gale and Amy have written handy guides on how to make money as a blogger.